flatironinstitute/ccn-template/docs/notes/02-packaging.md

 As written, these files deploy to Test PyPI.
 When you're sure they do what you want, modify the file to publish to PyPI instead.
 To do so, remove the last two lines (`with:` and `repository-url:`) to deploy to PyPI instead of Test PyPI (I also recommend removing "test" from the name of the last step).

+Additionally, these actions only trigger on release.
+You may want to modify the action so the workflow can be manually triggered, for easier testing.
+In that case, it's recommended you still only publish to PyPi / Test PyPI when a release is published, which you can handle with an `if` statement.
+See the [scientific python development guide](https://learn.scientific-python.org/development/guides/gha-pure/) for an example.